 The CCAPS conflict dashboard allows users to analyze conflict by actor, event type, issue, intensity, and a range of other conflict dynamics.
 It includes two innovative conflict datasets supported by CCAPS: the Social Conflict in Africa Database (SCAD) provides the first systematic tracking of a broad range of social and political unrest in Africa, and the Armed Conflict Location and Event Dataset (ACLED) provides near real-time tracking of political conflict in Africa.
 The conflict dashboard user guide is available here

 The CCAPS aid dashboard includes geocoded aid data from CCAPS and several partner institutions.
 CCAPS and AidData built the dashboard to combine trends analysis with the most comprehensive collection of geocoded data on aid projects in Africa.
-The aid dashboard includes three aid datasets: CCAPS' new climate-coded aid data for Malawi geocoded in partnership with AidData; African Development Bank projects continent-wide geocoded by AidData; and World Bank projects continent-wide geocoded through the World Bank-AidData Mapping for Results initiative.
+The aid dashboard includes two aid datasets: CCAPS' new climate-coded aid data for Malawi geocoded in partnership with AidData; and CCAPS' new climate-coded aid data for all World Bank projects in Africa approved from 2008 to 2012.
 The aid dashboard user guide is available here